+By Brett Williams.
+Last updated 4th August 2021.
 If you have experienced a prescription error, because your pharmacy dispensed the wrong medication, you could be entitled to claim compensation for any harm caused as a result.
-In this guide on what to do if your pharmacy gives you the wrong medication, in the UK, we will explain the problems that prescription errors could cause and how to claim compensation if you were injured by the wrong medication.
+In this guide about what to do if your pharmacy gives you the wrong medication, we will explain the problems that prescription errors could cause and how to make pharmacy wrong medication claims.

 If you have been made ill because your pharmacy has given you the wrong medication, trust Accident Claims UK to handle your personal injury claim.
 All our solicitors at Accident Claims UK are experienced, knowledgeable professional experts who have a great track record in successfully claiming compensation.
 To start your claim, call us today on 0800 073 8801 for your free personal injury consultation.
 If we can see that you have been harmed by the wrong medication, we could provide you with an excellent personal injury solicitor who could start working on your case right away.
 Call us today to begin your wrong medication compensation claim, we’re looking forward to hearing from you.